gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 padding.
 Use of DTLS padding hides this packet expansion from SCTP.

-### DTLS 1.2

-The updates in Section 13 of [RFC9147] SHALL be followed for DTLS 1.2.
-DTLS 1.2 MUST be configured to disable options known to provide insufficient security.
-HTTP/2 [RFC9113] gives good minimum requirements based on the attacks that where publicly known in 2022.

-The AEAD limits in DTLS 1.3 are equally valid for DTLS 1.2 and SHOULD be followed for DTLS in SCTP, but are not mandated by the DTLS 1.2 specification.

-Use of renegotiation is NOT RECOMMENDED as it is disables in many implementations and does not provide any benefits in DTLS in SCTP compared to setting up a new connection.
-Resumption MAY be used but does not provide ephemeral key exchange as in DTLS 1.3

 ### DTLS 1.3

 DTLS 1.3 is preferred over DTLS 1.2 being a newer protocol that